uncodedlb/uncodedlb.github.io/homepage/_posts/2015-04-06--Learn-more.md

     <div class="row">
       <div class="col-md-8 col-md-offset-2">
         <h2>{{ page.title }}</h2>
         <p>We encourage you to learn about our ideas.
 If you would like to help us build a vibrant open tech community that can grow and organize organically, we welcome your input and involvement.
-If you have questions or suggestions please add a comment in the document.</p>
+If you have questions or suggestions please join us in slack or an upcoming meetup.</p>
         <dl>
           <dt><a href="https://www.meetup.com/Uncoded/events/calendar/" rel="nofollow" target="_Blank">
           <i class="fa fa-calendar fa-2x"></i> Uncoded Public Calendar (meetup.com)</a></dt>